 Your business’ safety is a top priority, but so is the privacy of your employees and customers.
 When installing cameras throughout your business, be sure to avoid areas where people have a reasonable expectation of privacy.
 This includes:

 - Hotel rooms

-Additionally, understand the law so you don’t invade customer and employee privacy.
-Laws vary from state to state.
-Visit your State Labor Agency to learn about camera privacy laws in your state.
+Additionally, understand the laws around video and audio recording so you don’t invade anyone’s privacy.
+Laws vary from state to state, so visit your State Labor Agency website to learn about camera privacy laws in your region.

 3. Strategically Place Cameras